microsoft/onnxruntime/docs/python/inference/api_summary.rst

 	session.run_with_iobinding(io_binding)
 	Y = io_binding.copy_outputs_to_cpu()[0]

-Scenario 4:

 The input data and output data are both on a device, users directly use the input and also place output on the device.

 .. code-block:: python